interstitialRedirectModalTitle

 One popular VCR initiative is to give local people the opportunity to train to become park rangers, some of whom recently collaborated with TNC to launch a guide to the forest’s flora and fauna that combines local knowledge with science.
 To build this knowledge, VCR is also taking part in nature projects, including monitoring amphibians and freshwater ecosystems, and is pioneering the use of wildlife camera traps in Chile.

-photo of ricardo guaitiao sitting at a table
+photo of ricardo guaitiao sitting at a table.

-Ricardo Guaitiao Guaitiao is a teacher in charge of the El Huape school in the Valdivian Coastal Reserve region of Chile. © TNC
+Ricardo Guaitiao is a teacher in charge of the El Huape school in the Valdivian Coastal Reserve region of Chile. © TNC

 Chaihuin School Visit Children from the Chaihuin School visit the Valdivian Coastal Reserve. © Carolina Pino/TNC

 Conservation without people is not true conservation.
-While the logging company excluded Indigenous and other local communities from the area, TNC prioritizes cooperation with local people to protect nature and ensure that communities can reach their fishing grounds and collect non-timber products in the reserve.
+While the logging company excluded Indigenous and other local communities from the area, TNC prioritizes cooperation with local people to protect nature and ensure that communities can reach their fishing grounds and collect non-timber products like fruits and roots in the reserve.
 The goal is for people to prosper without destroying their natural heritage, including through sustainable cattle grazing and a range of microenterprises.
 Many of these new small businesses are run by Indigenous women, based on their traditional handicrafts and local food, to bring extra income for their families.

 “Before we had to live as spectators, watching all the damage the company did when they applied chemicals to the forest and caused damage in an area where we have sea urchin and piure.
 It took a long time for the populations to recover.”